Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/AWS_core_Service_lab/README.md

 +   Right-click the following link: new-report.png.
 Choose Save link as, and save the file to your desktop.
 +   In the S3 Management Console, find and select the bucket name that starts with reportbucket.
 +   Choose Upload
++   Choose Add files
++   Browse to and select the new-report.png file that you downloaded previously.
++   At the bottom of the page, choose Upload
++   Oue file is successfully uploaded when the green bar indicating Upload succeeded appears.

++   In the Upload: status section in the upper right, choose Close

+#####   Task 3: Making an object public
++   In the reportbucket overview page, on the Objects tab, locate the new-report.png object, and choose the new-report.png file name.
+The new-report.png overview page opens.
+The navigation in the upper left updates with a link to return to the bucket overview page.

++   In the Object overview section, locate and copy the Object URL link.

+The link should look similar to the following: https://reportbucket987987.s3-us-west-2.amazonaws.com/new-report.png

++   Open a new browser tab and paste the object URL link into the address field, and then press Enter.
+You receive an Access Denied error because objects in Amazon S3 are private by default.

+Now that you've confirmed that the default security of Amazon S3 is private, you test how to make the object publicly accessible.

++   Keep the browser with the Access Denied error open, and return to the web browser tab with the S3 Management Console.
++   We should still be on the new-report.png Object overview tab.
++   In the upper right, choose the Object actions dropdown menu, you will notice that Make public via ACL is greyed out.
++   In the upper left of the page, choose the reportbucket name in the navigation to go back to the main reportbucket overview page.
++   Choose the Permissions tab.
++   We need to allow the use of ACLs first.
+Under Object Ownership choose Edit.
++   Choose ACLs enabled.
++   Choose Bucket owner preferred.
++   Choose the  check box next to I acknowledge that ACLs will be restored.
++   Choose Save Changes
++   Under Block public access (bucket settings), choose Edit to change the settings.
++   Clear the check box for the Block all public access option, and then leave all other options cleared.
++   Choose Save changes
++   A dialogue box opens asking you to confirm your changes.
+Enter confirm in the field, and then choose Confirm

+A message that says Successfully edited Block Public Access settings for this bucket. displays at the top of the window.

++   Choose the Objects tab.
++   Choose the new-report.png file name.
++   At the upper right on the new-report.png overview page,choose the Object actions dropdown menu, and select Make public.
+ Notice the warning: When public read access is enabled and not blocked by Block Public Access settings, anyone in the world can access the specified objects.
+This warning reminds you that if you make the object public, then everyone in the world will be able to read the object.

++   Choose Make public and you should see the green banner Successfully edited public access at the top of the window.
++   In the upper right, choose Close to return to the new-report.png object overview.
++   Return to the browser tab that displayed Access Denied for the new-report.png object, and refresh the page.

++   Close the web browser tab that displays your new-report.png image, and return to the tab with the Amazon S3 Management Console.